pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

 \subsection{Algorithmic realization of the partial fraction decomposition based on Petri nets}

-The rational function entries of a matrix of IBP coefficients are decomposed using a workflow implemented in \textsc{GPI-Space}, which we use for efficient workflow management and workload balancing, while we rely on \textsc{Singular} functions for computer algebra computations in the individual transitions of the workflow.
-Parallelism is achieved by two mechanisms: first, the Petri net processes entries from the matrix in parallel using a \texttt{Wait-All} approach, which is depicted in Figure \ref{fig:parallel_all}, and second by parallelizing the algorithmic sub-steps of the PFD algorithm applied to an individual IBP coefficient using a \texttt{Fork/Join} approach on the terms, which is implemented in the Petri nets shown in Figures \ref{fig:parallel_pfd} and \ref{fig:parallel_merge}.
-Note that the Petri net in Figure \ref{fig:parallel_merge} is a subnet of that depicted in Figure \ref{fig:parallel_pfd}, taking the place of the transition/subnet depicted as a cloud.
+The elements of a set of rational function coefficients are decomposed using a workflow implemented in \textsc{GPI-Space}.
+Parallelism is achieved by two mechanisms: first, the Petri net processes different functions in parallel using a \texttt{WaitAll} approach, which is depicted in Figure \ref{fig:parallel_all}, and second, by parallelizing the algorithmic sub-steps of the PFD algorithm applied to an individual function using a \texttt{Fork/Join} approach on the terms, which is implemented in the Petri nets shown in Figures \ref{fig:parallel_pfd} and \ref{fig:parallel_merge}.
+Note that the concept a of Petri net is modular, and the Petri net in Figure \ref{fig:parallel_merge} is a subnet of that depicted in Figure \ref{fig:parallel_pfd}, taking the place of the transition/subnet depicted as a cloud.
 The net in Figure \ref{fig:parallel_pfd} is in turn a subnet of that in Figure~\ref{fig:parallel_all}.
-The overall Petri net leads to an intertwined form of parallelism which is able to handle the decomposition of terms of different IBP coefficients at different stages of the PFD algorithm in parallel, which leads to an efficient utilization of the resources und thus a very good parallel efficiency.
+The overall Petri net leads to an intertwined form of parallelism which is able to handle the decomposition of terms of different IBP coefficients at different stages of the PFD algorithm in parallel, which leads to an efficient utilization of the resources und thus a good parallel efficiency.

-Note that Figures \ref{fig:parallel_all} and \ref{fig:parallel_merge} have a similar structure, with the major addition of a parallel merge mechanism in the latter, since parallel computations are all part of the same problem and hence need to be recombined, whereas the problems processed in the former are unrelated and treated individually.
+We remark that Figures \ref{fig:parallel_all} and \ref{fig:parallel_merge} have a similar structure, with the major addition of a parallel merge mechanism in the latter.
+In Figure \ref{fig:parallel_merge}, the results of the parallel computations are all part of the same problem and hence need to be recombined, whereas in Figure \ref{fig:parallel_all}, the results are unrelated and treated individually.

-In the following, we briefly discuss each Petri net, by means of listing first the places, followed by the transitions that connect to the various places.
-We begin with Figure~\ref{fig:parallel_all}.
+In the following, we briefly discuss each Petri net by listing first the places, followed by the transitions that connect to the various places.